availproject/sovereign-sdk/examples/demo-prover-avail/README.md

 ## Getting Started

-1. Make sure Celestia light node is running as described in [Demo Rollup README](../demo-rollup/README.md).
+1. Make sure all pre requisites are completed as described in [Demo Rollup README](../demo-rollup/README.md).
 2. Execute `cargo run`.
+3. Execute `make test-create-token`, to test a transaction.

 ## Development